12shadow12/Game-of-Nim/README.md

 # Game-of-Nim

-A game of nim against the human player vs the computer or CPU
+The AI tries to get the most points and win the game of nim by itself.